Lila Tretikov

 Growth

 Lila joined NEA in 2024 as Partner, Head of AI Strategy.
 She most recently served as Deputy CTO at Microsoft, driving large-scale AI transformation.
 Previously, Lila was SVP Engie, CEO & Vice Chair Terrawatt at Engie (EPA:ENGI) where she led the company's transition to renewable energy sources.
 Lila was also CEO at Wikipedia Foundation & Endowment, reversing its decline, and introducing AI strategy.
-Lila has been named a Forbes' Top 100 Most Powerful Women, a World Economic Forum Young Global Leader, and a distinguished alumni of the University of California, Berkeley.
-She completed graduate programs at University of Oxford’s Saïd Business School and Stanford University's Director's College.
+Lila has been named a Forbes' Top 100 Most Powerful Women, a World Economic Forum Young Global Leader, and a distinguished alumna of the University of California, Berkeley.
+She completed graduate programs at University of Oxford’s Saïd Business School and Stanford University's Directors' College.

 What inspired you to pursue a career in venture?